ravisantoshgudimetla/Serverless-Supercomputing/README.md

 ## 2. Users/Personas Of The Project:

 - Any individual/institution looking for a solution of large scale distributed algorithm as fast as possible
-- Any scenario where Big Data uses cases are extensively used, e.g. 360 degree view of customer(including customer's dempgraphic,credit    history,etc) required by banks/insurance companys,price optimization done B2B or B2C business,etc
+- Any scenario where Big Data uses cases are extensively used, e.g. 360 degree view of customer (including customer's demographic, credit    history, etc.) required by banks/insurance companys, price optimization done B2B or B2C business, etc

 ** **